loadsmart/culture/careers/eng-manager.md

 - Be accountable for the OKRs your teams are pursuing and educate team members to also keep their eyes on them
 - Pre-align with shareholders what your teams are delivering each quarter, sharing the progress whenever something valuable is delivered

-## Process Execution (TL+, PL+)
+## Process Execution (shared with Tech Leads)

 - Have visibility of what team members are working on now (sprint) and what will they work next (prioritized backlog)
 - Be on top of any blockers that are preventing the team from delivering results, and work on unblocking them
 - Understand where bugs are coming from, find patterns, and work on the root causes
-- Control the growth of tech-debts by constantly and responsibly paying them
+- Control the growth of tech-debts by constantly and responsibly having the team paying them
 - Lead retrospective meetings, create a space where people are feel to speak, distribute and work on the action items

 ## Partnership with Product (for Product Engineering Teams)